Does your dog lean on you? Most dog parents have experienced a pooch leaning on their legs at least once in their lives.

-Does your dog lean?
-Most dog owners have experienced a dog leaning on their legs at least once in their life.
-Your dog simply sits or stands next to you and casually leans a bulk of her weight against your calf.
-And, more often than not, it is the bigger dogs that tend to lean.
+Your dog simply sits or stands next to you and casually leans the bulk of their weight against your calf.
+Or maybe they flop over on you when you’re sitting on the couch.
+And, more often than not, it’s the bigger dogs who tend to lean.

 Is your dog a leaner?
-If so, it is something that you enjoy?
-Let us know in the comments.
+Do you like when they lean against you?
+Let us know in the comments below!